$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 The IDP manages users, including their credentials and other information.
 According to the ShinyProxy documentation, the login process with ShinyProxy is as follows:

-5. ShinyProxy requests tokens from the IDP over HTTP.
+- ShinyProxy sends an HTTP request for tokens from the IDP

 This flow is called the Authorization Code Grant:

-The tokens returned by the IDP to ShinyProxy are:
+The tokens returned by the IDP to ShinyProxy are the following:

 ShinyProxy continuously refreshes the access token to maintain user authorization.
 To configure ShinyProxy with Amazon Cognito, the following parameters are required:

-• Auth Endpoint URL: The URL where OIDC initiates authentication flows.
-ShinyProxy redirects unauthenticated users to this URL, e.g., at https://ourdomain.com.
+Auth Endpoint URL: The URL where OIDC initiates the authentication flows.
+ShinyProxy redirects unauthenticated users to this URL.

 Amazon Cognito Setup